-Eligibility for this service is determined by an assessment of a student’s individual needs by the RDS Counselor or other appropriate RDS staff.
+Eligibility for this service is determined by an assessment of a student’s individual needs by the RDS Accommodations/Advocacy Specialist or other appropriate RDS staff.
 Students must have appropriate documentation of a disability in order to be eligible for notetaking support services (exception: students under conditional status).
-The affects, or limitations, of the disability must also support the need for notetaking support services as assessed and verified by the RDS Counselor or by another appropriate RDS staff.
+The affects, or limitations, of the disability must also support the need for note taking support services as assessed and verified by the RDS Specialist or by another appropriate RDS staff.

 The appropriate RDS Staff member may also recommend and/or approve notetaking support services under conditional status for a student who presents a strong indication he/she may need this auxiliary aid/accommodation but does not have supporting disability documentation.

 Strong indication includes but is not limited to: prior history of support services in school; indication the student is in the middle of a diagnostic process; or other clear indicators that a student likely has a disability that would significantly affect his/her ability to perform on exams.
 These indicators will be documented by the appropriate RDS Staff member as part of the recommendation/approval for services.
 Conditional status is limited to no longer than one semester.
 Continuation of service is dependent upon provision of supporting disability documentation.